erwinkramer/azure-functions-flex-consumption-migration-guide/README.md

 ## C# Deployment

-To deploy your actual code, inside an Azure DevOps environment, build and deploy steps differ greatly.
+To deploy your actual code inside an Azure DevOps environment, deploy steps will be very similar, but build steps differ greatly.

 ### Build steps